Distance: 49-mile lollipop (with two sticks)

 Here’s my favorite ride in the area.
 It’s a lollipop with two sticks, made up of 5 separate roads, and it’s surrounded by other good riding, so it’s easy to contract or expand the mileage, as we’ll discuss in Shortening the Ride and Adding Miles.
 You can also begin anywhere on the route and ride in either direction.
 The elevation gain total isn’t insignificant, but none of the route is flat, so you know that the climbing is mild to moderate.

-The pleasure of this ride, and any riding in the area, is doubled if you can hit it in the spring, after the rains but before the grasses turn brown.
+The pleasure of this ride, and any riding in the area, is doubled if you can hit it after the spring rains but before the summer heat turns the grasses brown.

 Start at the intersection of Pozo Rd. and Las Pilitas Rd.
 Ride Pilitas to Park Hill Rd.
 This is my second-favorite leg of the route, mostly up, and the hardest climbing you’ll do (though it’s never fierce).
 Like most of this route’s roads, it meanders back and forth and rolls its way up, so the pitch is constantly changing and you can rarely see more than about 1/8th of a mile of road ahead of you.
 Look at the oaks that surround you—each is unique, and each is a work of art.
 Stop and listen to the silence—it’s really peaceful up there.

 Turn L on Park Hill and almost immediately go R onto Huer Huero Rd.
 (Or not.
 Park Hill is the straightest leg of this route, with the longest unaltered pitches, so riding it up is at times tedious.
 Huer Huero is steeper and more varied in contour.
 So my way gives you the best descending and the more boring climbing.
 If you go down Park Hill and come up Huer Huero you get long, straight descending and more entertaining but harder climbing.
 You choose.).